cisanford/csanford-cloud/content/profile/contact.md

 {{< /alert >}}

 I have experience helping optimize around both of those concepts.

----

-## Professional Background

-I have about a decade of experience with support, operations, architecture, and engineering in AWS.
-Less experience in all the other clouds, but I've found that McDonald's is a lot more predictable once you've mastered Wendy's.

 ### Downloads
 Feel free to take a copy of my resume: